 Color and black/white versions to meet your printing needs.

-Target receptive and expressive language skills with this Thanksgiving Bingo Game that includes Thanksgiving Vocabulary generated with Boardmaker software using Mayer Johnson symbols.
+Target receptive and expressive language skills with this Thanksgiving Bingo Game that includes Thanksgiving Vocabulary generated (with permission) with Boardmaker software using PCS symbols.
 Use the Bingo game to target object identification/labeling, visual discrimination, auditory processing at the word/phrase/sentence levels, comprehension of wh?s and seasonal vocabulary, language formulation and use of vocabulary and related descriptive concepts…these open-ended boards are perfect for differentiated instruction of students in your small groups or larger classes.

 What you get: 6 unique Bingo Game boards, each containing the same vocabulary words but in different positions on the boards.